SharePoint/sp-dev-docs/docs/general-development/overview-of-design-manager-in-sharepoint.md

-For more information, see  [How to: Create a page layout in SharePoint 2013](how-to-create-a-page-layout-in-sharepoint.md).
+For more information, see  [How to: Create a page layout in SharePoint](how-to-create-a-page-layout-in-sharepoint.md).

 ### Create themes and composed looks

-In the public-facing website in Office 365, but not in on-premises SharePoint Server 2013 installations, Design Manager has the option of creating themes and composed looks.
+In the public-facing website in Office 365, but not in on-premises SharePoint installations, Design Manager has the option of creating themes and composed looks.
 A theme is a set of fonts and colors that can be applied to a custom design (meaning a master page).
 Themes are defined in .xml files that you upload to the Themes gallery.
 If you want a custom master page to be theme-able, you need to add special markup to the master page that SharePoint recognizes and uses to insert theme elements such as fonts and colors.